S1MS-Studios/S1MS/README.md

 3. Input character details and storyline prompts
 4. AI generates a short video based on the input
 5. Preview, edit, and download the video
-6. Optionally mint the video as an NFT using $S1MS

 ### Option 2: Install Locally